chenyb4/Beer-App/README.md

 npm run start
 ```

-There is a .env required.
+There is a .env required in the root and a .pgpass in the Backend --> Backup folder.